PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

 **The simulation**

-Let's start by replacing the message bus with a fake one:
+Let's start by replacing the message bus with a fake one.
+The fake bus holds the messages in a in memory queue instead of sending them through the network.
 ```rust
 struct SimMessageBus {
     queue: RefCell<MessageQueue>,